 The smoke that burns off the end of a cigarette or cigar actually contains more harmful substances (tar, carbon monoxide, nicotine, and others) than the smoke inhaled by the smoker.

-If you are regularly exposed to secondhand smoke while pregnant, you will have an increased chance of having a miscarriage, stillbirth, tubal pregnancy, low birth weight baby, and other complications of pregnancy.
+If you are regularly exposed to secondhand smoke while pregnant, you will have an increased chance of having a stillbirth, a low birthweight baby, a baby with birth defects, and other complications of pregnancy.

 How Can I Quit Smoking Before or During Pregnancy?